SophiyaYO/JavaOOPInterfacesAndAbstraction/README.md

 The input comes from the console.
 It will hold two lines:

-> -First line: phone numbers to call (String), separated by spaces.
+> - First line: phone numbers to call (String), separated by spaces.

-> -Second line: sites to visit (String), separated by spaces.
+> - Second line: sites to visit (String), separated by spaces.

 **Output**

->	-First call all numbers in the order of input then browse all sites in order of input
+>	- First call all numbers in the order of input then browse all sites in order of input

->	-The functionality of calling phones is printing on the console the number which are being called in the format: "Calling... <number>"
+>	- The functionality of calling phones is printing on the console the number which are being called in the format: "Calling... <number>"

->	-The functionality of the browser should print on the console the site in format:
+>	- The functionality of the browser should print on the console the site in format:

-> -"Browsing: <site>!" \(pay attention to the exclamation mark when printing URLs)
+"Browsing: <site>!" \(pay attention to the exclamation mark when printing URLs)

->	-If there is a number in the input of the URLs, print: "Invalid URL!" and continue printing the rest of the URLs.
+>	- If there is a number in the input of the URLs, print: "Invalid URL!" and continue printing the rest of the URLs.

->	-If there is a character different from a digit in a number, print: "Invalid number!" and continue to the next number.
+>	- If there is a character different from a digit in a number, print: "Invalid number!" and continue to the next number.

 **Constraints**

->	-Each site's URL should consist only of letters and symbols \(No digits are allowed in the URL address)
+>	- Each site's URL should consist only of letters and symbols \(No digits are allowed in the URL address)

 **Examples**